gravitational/teleport/examples/chart/teleport-kube-agent/README.md

   - this chart does not currently support dynamic join tokens; please [file an issue](https://github.com/gravitational/teleport/issues/new?labels=type%3A+feature+request&template=feature_request.md) if you require support for dynamic tokens
+- a [ca pin](https://goteleport.com/teleport/docs/admin-guide/#adding-nodes-to-the-cluster) for this Teleport cluster (optional but reccomended for production)

 ## Combining roles